DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 If you are considering coming to England to teach languages or physics, you could be eligible for financial help from the UK government worth £10,000.

-The international relocation payment (IRP) is designed to cover some of the costs of moving to England.
+The international relocation payment (IRP) is designed to cover some of the costs of moving to England, including:

+* the costs of visas

+* the immigration health surcharge

+* other relocation expenses

 The IRP is a grant – you will not have to pay this money back.
 You can only receive the IRP once.